NVIDIA/ChatRTX/README.md

 - Whisper Medium (for supporting voice input)
 - CLIP (for images)

 The pipeline incorporates the above AI models, [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/), [LlamaIndex](https://www.llamaindex.ai/) and the [FAISS](https://github.com/facebookresearch/faiss) vector search library.
-In the sample application here, we have a dataset consists of recent articles sourced from [NVIDIA Gefore News](https://www.nvidia.com/en-us/geforce/news/).
+In the sample application here, we have a dataset consists of recent articles sourced from [NVIDIA GeForce News](https://www.nvidia.com/en-us/geforce/news/).

 ### What is RAG? 🔍